toxic-jr/language-translation-notepad/README.md

-after copying all files in vs code , make a folder named js and move the js files into that folder and you are done!!!
+after copying all files in vs code , make a folder named js and move the js files into that folder !!! then run the html file and yor translator is ready !!!